mongramosjr/wifi-hotspot/README.md

 ...

+# OpenDNS Servers
+HS_DNS1=10.10.10.1         # Set this to be the HotSpot IP Address if dnsmasq or BIND is running locally, otherwise use other DNS server
+HS_DNS2=208.67.220.220

+...

 ###
 #   HotSpot settings for simple Captive Portal
+HS_NASID=nas01			# NAS ID
+HS_RADIUS=localhost		# FreeRadius server
+HS_RADIUS2=localhost		# FreeRadius server

 HS_UAMALLOW=10.10.10.0/24

 HS_RADSECRET=radtesting123    	# Set to be your RADIUS shared secret HS_UAMSECRET=uamtesting123    	# Set to be your UAM secret

+...

+###
+#   Firewall issues
+#
+#   Uncomment the following to add ports to the allowed local ports list
+#   The up.sh script will allow these local ports to be used, while the default
+#   is to block all unwanted traffic to the tun/tap.
+HS_TCP_PORTS="80 443"

 ...